How to Draw Charts in Flutter

 Themes

-It’s not enough for charts to just be customizable and flexible to satisfy the design and blend with the app.
+It’s not enough for charts to be customizable and flexible to satisfy the design and blend with the app.
 Usually, analytics screens will have filters or something similar that will change the chart.
-That chart should animate to a new state to keep the app looking fluid and looking smooth.
+That chart should animate to a new state to keep the app looking fluid and smooth.

 We added lerp functions to each layer.
-Making a new ImplicitlyAnimatedWidget would ensure users can just addAnimatedChart, and it will automatically update when a change in chart state is detected.
+Making a new ImplicitlyAnimatedWidget would ensure users can add AnimatedChart, and it will automatically update when a change in chart state is detected.

-Using charts in production
+Using Flutter charts in production

 The library didn’t limit us in any way.
 We could easily create a custom extension and add it to the chart if something was missing.
-So by using the library more and more, we added a variety of decorations that would later prove suitable for the charts we were yet to create.
+So, by using the library more and more, we added a variety of decorations that would later prove suitable for the charts we were yet to create.

 Finally, to make sure we don’t break any of the existing decorations or item painters when adding new features, we added over 80 golden tests.
 Safety first!